MaxHalford/maxhalford.github.io/content/blog/fairness-competition.md

 I co-organised a data science competition during the second half of 2020.
 This was in fact the 5th edition of the "Défi IA", which is a recurring event that happens on a yearly basis.
 It is essentially a supervised machine learning competition for students from French speaking universities and engineering schools.
 This year was the first time that Kaggle was used to host the competition.
 Before that we used a custom platform that I wrote during my student years.
 You can read more about this [here](/blog/openbikes-challenge).

-I'm not going to go into a lot of depth with regards to the competition details, siùply because everything is [already explained on Kaggle](https://www.kaggle.com/c/defi-ia-insa-toulouse/overview).
+I'm not going to go into a lot of depth with regards to the competition details, simply because everything is [already explained on Kaggle](https://www.kaggle.com/c/defi-ia-insa-toulouse/overview).
 In a nutshell, the goal of the competition is to predict a person's job from their bio.
 A bio is a short description of said person.
 For instance, the following job description corresponds to a professor:

 > She is also a Ronald D. Asmus Policy Entrepreneur Fellow with the German Marshall Fund and is a Visiting Fellow at the Centre for International Studies (CIS) at the University of Oxford.
 This commentary first appeared at Sada, an online journal published by the Carnegie Endowment for International Peace.

 Along with the bio and the job title, we also know each person's gender.
 For the sake of simplicity we only considered cisgender people, and not LGBTQIA+ people.
 We also only included 20 different jobs.
-Note that we obtained our data following the opensource code provided with the 2019 Microsoft paper entitled [*Bias in Bios: A Case Study of Semantic Representation Bias in a High-Stakes Setting*](https://www.microsoft.com/en-us/research/publication/bias-in-bios-a-case-study-of-semantic-representation-bias-in-a-high-stakes-setting/).
+Note that we obtained our data following the opensource code provided with the 2019 Microsoft paper entitled [_Bias in Bios: A Case Study of Semantic Representation Bias in a High-Stakes Setting_](https://www.microsoft.com/en-us/research/publication/bias-in-bios-a-case-study-of-semantic-representation-bias-in-a-high-stakes-setting/).

 In the above example, it's quite easy to guess that the bio corresponds to a professor.
 Words such as "university" and "published" are highly indicative of a professor.
 In my perception of reality, a university professor isn't necessarily associated with any gender in particular.
 This gut feeling is verified if we look at the competition data: